opentripplanner/OpenTripPlanner/docs/UpdaterConfig.md

 **Since version:** `2.3` ∙ **Type:** `map of string` ∙ **Cardinality:** `Optional`
 **Path:** /updaters/[0]

-Extra headers to add to the HTTP request fetching the data.
+HTTP headers to add to the request.
+Any header key, value can be inserted.